Barramundi

-The barramundi (Lates calcarifer) or Asian sea bass, is a species of catadromous fish in the family Latidae of the order Perciformes.
+The barramundi (Lates calcarifer), Asian sea bass, or giant sea perch (also known as dangri, kalanji, apahap, siakap, or chonok) is a species of catadromous fish in the family Latidae of the order Carangiformes.
 The species is widely distributed in the Indo-West Pacific, spanning the waters of the Middle East, South Asia, Southeast Asia, East Asia, and Oceania.

-Origin of name
+Etymology

 Barramundi is a loanword from an Australian Aboriginal language of the Rockhampton area in Queensland meaning "large-scaled river fish".
 Originally, the name barramundi referred to Scleropages leichardti and Scleropages jardinii.

 However, the name was appropriated for marketing reasons during the 1980s, a decision that significantly raised the profile of this fish.
-L. calcarifer is broadly referred to as Asian seabass by the international scientific community, but is sometimes known as Australian seabass.
+L. calcarifer is broadly referred to as Asian seabass by the international scientific community, but is sometimes known as Australian seabass or giant sea perch.

 Description

-This species has an elongated body form with a large, slightly oblique mouth and an upper jaw extending behind the eye.
+This species has a very elongated body form with a large, slightly oblique mouth and an upper jaw extending behind the eye.
 The lower edge of the preoperculum is serrated with a strong spine at its angle; the operculum has a small spine and a serrated flap above the origin of the lateral line.
 Its scales are ctenoid.

 In cross section, the fish is compressed and the dorsal head profile clearly concave.
 The single dorsal and ventral fins have spines and soft rays; the paired pectoral and pelvic fins have soft rays only; and the caudal fin has soft rays and is truncated and rounded.

 Barramundi are salt and freshwater sportfish, targeted by many.
 They have large, silver scales, which may become darker or lighter, depending on their environments.
 Their bodies can reach up to 1.8 m long, though evidence of them being caught at this size is scarce.
 The maximum weight is about 60 kg.
 The average length is about 0.6–1.2 m.
 Its genome size is about 700 Mb, which was sequenced and published in Animal Genetics (2015, in press) by James Cook University.

 Barramundi are demersal, inhabiting coastal waters, estuaries, lagoons, and rivers; they are found in clear to turbid water, usually within a temperature range of 26−30 °C. This species does not undertake extensive migrations within or between river systems, which has presumably influenced establishment of genetically distinct stocks in Northern Australia.